 How will the operation go?

 The tummy tuck procedure is usually done in an office-based surgical suite, an outpatient surgery center, or in a hospital.
 It takes approximately two to four hours for the surgery to be completed, depending on the quantity of readjustments to be done and the complexity of these adjustments.
 Patients can opt between general anesthesia (recommended for a full tummy tuck) or local anesthesia in conjunction with a sedative.
-In the case of the latter method, slight discomfort is expected.
+In the case of the latter method, a slight discomfort is expected.

 What happens during the recovery period?